momer/nutch-selenium/README.md

 Part 1: Setting up Selenium

-1. Ensure that you have Firefox installed
+A) Ensure that you have Firefox installed
 ```
 # More info about the package @ [launchpad](https://launchpad.net/ubuntu/trusty/+source/firefox)

 sudo apt-get install firefox
 ```
-2. Install Xvfb and its associates
+B) Install Xvfb and its associates
 ```
 sudo apt-get install xvfb gtk2-engines-pixbuf xfonts-cyrillic \
 xfonts-100dpi xfonts-75dpi xfonts-base xfonts-scalable
 ```
-3. Set a display for Xvfb, so that firefox believes a display is connected
+C) Set a display for Xvfb, so that firefox believes a display is connected
 ```
 sudo Xvfb :10 -ac && export DISPLAY=:10
 ```
 Part 2: Installing plugin for Nutch (where NUTCH_HOME is the root of your nutch install)

-1. Add Selenium to your Nutch dependencies
+A) Add Selenium to your Nutch dependencies
 ```
 <!-- NUTCH_HOME/ivy/ivy.xml -->